 The cervix is the lower part of the uterus that opens into the vagina.
 It is also called the neck of the uterus.

-The endometrium is the mucous membrane that lines the inside of the uterus (womb).
+The endometrium is the mucous membrane that lines the inside of the uterus.
 The endometrium changes throughout the menstrual cycle.
-It becomes thick and rich with blood vessels to prepare for pregnancy.
-If the woman does not get pregnant, part of the endometrium is shed, causing menstrual bleeding.
+About once a month, it thickens with extra blood vessels.
+A pregnancy can occur if a fertilized egg attaches to, or implants in, the endometrium.
+If a pregnancy doesn't occur, part of the endometrium is shed, causing menstrual bleeding.

-Author: Healthwise Staff Sarah A. Marshall, MD - Family Medicine Martin J. Gabica, MD - Family Medicine Kathleen Romito, MD - Family Medicine
+Author: Healthwise Staff Medical Review: Sarah Marshall MD - Family Medicine Martin J. Gabica MD - Family Medicine Kathleen Romito MD - Family Medicine JoLynn Montgomery PA - Family Medicine

-Medical Review:Sarah A. Marshall, MD - Family Medicine & Martin J. Gabica, MD - Family Medicine & Kathleen Romito, MD - Family Medicine
+Medical Review:Sarah Marshall MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Kathleen Romito MD - Family Medicine & JoLynn Montgomery PA - Family Medicine